boddenberg-it/croni/README.md

 $base/scripts/example_script.sh "foo" "bar"
 ```

-Note: the 'initialised' branch holds the test suite.
+> The 'initialised' branch holds the test suite.
 It should give a good overview.

-### Okay, how do I keep this example?
+## Okay, how do I keep this example?

 You can simply fork this repository on github or create an empty repository on your own git server.
 Then you must do steps in "Give it a try!" section and change the remote-url to the one of your create repository and push to your empty repository.